 Every now and then there would be a variation.
 There was this one day that sticks in my memory.
 It was a day like any day, except… for one egg.
 Oh my.
 My, oh my, oh my.
 Somebody put in a bit of effort.

 What I found was one of the beige eggs, but it was twice its normal size.
 I mean a whopper.
 I mean the size that when you look at it you honestly wonder~ ‘how‘?!?!
 And not only was it huge(!), it was heavy, really heavy.
 A size and weight where in fact you worry about the chicken (though all seemed normal and healthy on checking).

-We don’t know enough about eggs, but are sort of assuming that she may have somehow combined two eggs (as we notice she hadn’t laid an egg the day before) into one egg.
+I know just enough about eggs to understand that she somehow combined two eggs into one.
+(It was noted she hadn’t laid an egg the day before).

-We haven’t cracked open the egg as yet to see, and eat, (currently we are in too much awe) but when we do, as the French joke says “Why do the French make omelettes with only one egg?
+Which, put me in mind of the joke.
+“Why do the French make omelettes with only one egg?
 Because in France one egg is un oeuf*.”

-*(in case you don’t get it, ‘un oeuf’ means ‘one egg’ and sounds very like ‘enough’.
+*(in case you don’t get it, ‘un oeuf’ means ‘one egg’ and sounds just like ‘enough’.
 Get it?)